Gomsur/Project-2/README.md

 * As a user, I want the game to be quick and easy to navigate
 * As a user, I want the game to be repeatable (play again option)
 * As a user, I want the retro feeling of a game
+* As a user, I want clear instructions on how to play the game

 ​
 ### **Site Aims:**